Friday, 13 January 2012

 X. Remedies for Breach of Contract1.
 Material Breach: Rescission and Restitution

-2. Specific Performance as an "Exceptional" Remedy3.
-Damages
+2. Specific Performance as an "Exceptional" Remedy

 a.
 "Expectancy Damages"b.
 "Mitigation"c.
 Relianced.
 Liquidated Damages